Skip to main content Skip to navigation

 For PhD and postdoctoral opportunities, and interest in potential collaborations, please contact me at the above email address.

-Keywords: Biophysics, Bioelectricity, Synthetic Biology, Quantitative Biology
+Keywords: Biophysics, Bioelectricity, Synthetic Biology, Quantitative Biology, Physics of Life

 MAIN RESEARCH TOPICS

-Live cell detection: We have developed a novel technology that distinguishes between growing and non-growing cells.
+1. Live cell detection: We have developed a novel technology that distinguishes between growing and non-growing cells.
 This technology can be used for detecting live cells for various purposes -e.g. contamination detection, diagnosis of pathogens, and microbial research.
 To commercialise this technology, we formed a spinout company, Cytecom Ltd.

-Bioelectricity and Bio-Electrical Engineering (BEE): Researchers, including us, are revising the view that bioelectrical signalling (such as neural signalling) is exclusive to animals.
+2. Bioelectricity: Researchers, including us, are revising the view that bioelectrical signalling (such as neural signalling) is exclusive to animals.
 It has been revealed that even bacteria can use membrane potential dynamics for signalling.
 We study bacterial electrical signalling.
 We also develop tools for modulating bacterial membrane potential using electricity and light.

-Spores: Bacterial spores are an intriguing form of life that is both living and non-living.
+3. Spores: Bacterial spores are an intriguing form of life that is both living and non-living.
 They can survive in extreme conditions, such as heat, cold, drought, UV, and even extra-terrestrial space.
 Understanding spores is important not only for understanding the difference between living and non-living but also for future terraformation.
 We are particularly interested in the bioelectrical dynamics during the formation of spores and the germination of spores into live-growing cells.

-Emergent properties: Emergent behaviour is one of the characteristic features of living systems.
+4. Emergent dynamics: Emergent behaviour is one of the characteristic features of living systems.
 Biological systems frequently exhibit behaviours that cannot be fully explained by reductionism.
 For example, biofilms can withstand lethal antibiotic doses for individual cells.
 We are interested in understanding and exploiting the collective dynamics of bacterial biofilms and swarms.

 Professional Experiences

-• Associate Professor, University of Warwick, UK, 2019-present
+• Associate Professor, University of Warwick, UK, 2019-2024

 • Assistant Professor, University of Warwick, UK, 2014-2019